ISISComputingGroup/ibex_user_manual/Python-3.md

 The main reason for migrating is that Python 2 is no longer supported by its creators.
 Python 3 also has implemented many useful features and its support community is growing making it easier for users to learn Python 3.

-## Changes in IBEX due to Python 3
+## Changes with Instrument Scripts due to Python 3

 Under python 3, the mechanism by which instrument scripts are imported has changed.